PotHix/pothix.github.com/content/about.md

 + **t** he
 + **H** eaven

 Nice!
-It was cool to me, I think nobory else will use PotH as a Nickname... until I found a guy with PotH as surname when playing Gunbound (with a 56kbs connection...
+It was cool to me, I think nobody else will use PotH as a Nickname... until I found a guy with PotH as surname when playing Gunbound (with a 56kbs connection...
 LOL).
 So, let's go to the plan B:

 + **ix** - from the *.nix.
 Linux ftw. :)
 So I got PotHix!!
 Yay!!